(quantum of light, i.e., light as a particle)

 some light/matter interactions that the wave theory does not. particles (a type of boson) that interact with other particles.
-They naturally travel "the speed of light", always.
-As implied above, and carries an amount of energy proportional to that frequency.
+They naturally travel "the speed of light", which in a vacuum and carries an amount of energy proportional to that frequency.